mjeaton/job-search-resources/README.md

 # Job Search and Interview Prep Resources for Developers

 Over the years, I've collected some good resources for job searching and interview prep.
 While I'm **NOT** looking right now, I have friends who are, so I wanted to share this list.
-If you have something to add, please submit a PR!
+If you have something to add, please submit a PR or add an Issue and I'll get it added ASAP.

 ## Random advice